 Off to the right past the ¨kitchen¨table is the covered laundry area with extra storage.
 Before getting to the table, also on the right is the entrance to the SMALL maid´s quarters.
 Obviously we will NOT have a LIVE IN MAID, so we´ll use that possibly as a homeschool resource room or something.

 View from Living/Dining room looking into office/guest room, front door to the right past the stairs and open staircase.
+Office/Guest room that actually has an attached bath.

 Dining area of the Living Room/Dining room combination